Jackson Wang: Artistry

 Wang has named Michael Jackson, Prince, Omarion, Chris Brown, and Post Malone as his sources of inspiration.
+As a teen, he listened to Eason Chan, Justin Lo, American rap, French music, and BigBang.
 In 2018, he began writing lyrics, music, and arrangements for his own songs.
-For his first solo releases, he drew on the hip-hop/rap genre, influenced by the music of G-Unit, Snoop Dogg, and The Notorious B.I.G., which he listened to while preparing for fencing matches, and frequently collaborated with producer Boytoy.
+For his first solo releases, he drew from the hip-hop/rap genre, influenced by the music of G-Unit, Snoop Dogg, and The Notorious B.I.G., which he listened to while preparing for fencing matches, and frequently collaborated with producer Boytoy.
 He experimented with different musical genres until his first studio album Magic Man (2022), which Wang considered helped him find his sound.
 With time, he reached a distinctive blend of pop, hip-hop, and R&B.

 In a 2018 interview with Hypebeast, Wang stressed the importance of writing the lyrics for every song, explaining: "If one day you are no longer as popular as you are now, the people around you today may leave you.
 Therefore, I have always insisted on making the melody, beats and lyrics myself.
-Only in this way can I continue to improve and become irreplaceable."
+Only in this way I can continue to improve and become irreplaceable."

 While still actively promoting with Got7 in his twenties, he worked as an on-set assistant for film director Ojun Kwon in his free time, learning how to direct; thus, Wang tends to write the script and direct his music videos to clearly deliver his vision.
 He first directed the music video for "Pretty Please" in 2020.

+Public image

+Wang has often been referred to as a "social butterfly" in social media discussions, although he has shared that he doesn't have many friends.
+Those who have worked with him have described him as genuine, polite, courteous, and thorough in his work, rarely showing any bad temper, and stated that his social, energetic and positive personality made him an easy person to communicate with.
+Wang attributes his work ethic of always doing his best and strive for perfection to his past as a fencer.

+In 2015, he started working solo for the first time in the talk show Go Fridge, subsequently appearing in a wide range of variety shows.
+Wang has stated that variety shows had been the only way, as a foreigner, to make himself known in South Korea and abroad, and build a reputation so that people would listen to his music, but that in the long run, they had made him lose sight of his goal to become a musician.
+As he wasn't recognized for his music and couldn't overcome this hurdle, he frequently wore a cap on stage to hide his face.
+He started distancing himself from TV appearances in 2018 as he no more wanted to be stereotyped as a comedian.